What are AML Fines? – 13 Latest AML Fines of 2025

 A $50 million fine has been put on the Bank of Queensland (BOQ).
 Regulators said that BOQ had broken financial standards and not followed anti-money laundering laws.

-Based on what has happened with other banks that have broken rules, the BOQ’s costs could go up as it is forced to fix its systems.
+Based on what has happened with other banks that have broken the rules, the BOQ’s costs could go up as it is forced to fix its systems.

 BOQ must retain $50m until it implements a corrective action plan to satisfy financial authorities AUSTRAC and APRA’s concerns, according to a separate commitment.